Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Enable-AzAdvisorRecommendation.md

 RecommendationTypeId : 905a0026-8010-45b2-ab46-a92c3e4a5131
 Risk                 : None
 ShortDescription     : problem : Improve the performance and reliability of your Redis Cache instance
-                       solution :Follow Redis cache Advisor recommendations
+                       solution : Follow Redis cache Advisor recommendations

 SuppressionIds       : {}
 Name                 : {recommendation_id}
 Type                 : Microsoft.Advisor/recommendations
 ```

-Removes all the suppression for the given recommendation passed on from the pipeline.
+Removes all the suppressions for the given recommendation passed from the pipeline.

 ## PARAMETERS